jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-02.md

 Sophia's voice softened.
 "I miss you."

+The words hit him harder than they should.
+Just three words, said quietly, but they carried two weeks of isolation in them.

+"I miss you too."
+He kept his voice neutral when what he wanted was to tell her how the isolation was killing him, how every day without her felt like holding his breath underwater, how he counted hours until these monitored calls just to hear her voice.

+But he couldn't say any of that.
+Not with his father listening.

-"Miss you too.
-Two and a half weeks, then we figure everything out."
+So he said, "Two and a half weeks, then we figure everything out," and hoped she understood everything the words carried.

 "May 1st.
 College decision day."